Joiry/HSL_Carp/align.md

 $ sbatch slurm_bbmap_basic.sh ecoli_test $ecoli_index
 ~~~

-*wait for at least one run from everyone to finish*
+*We'll wait for at least one run from everyone to finish*

 The `bbmap` log files are very useful (not all aligners make such convenient summaries), it reports all sorts of info on how well the alignments we to standard out:
+*(note the job number will differ for everyone, so try using tab completion)*

 ~~~
 $ less bbmap.14281627.err